oxur/flightrecorder/README.md

 *A system-level service that preserves  ephemeral text input, so that work doesn't disappear after critical failures*

-Like an airplane's black box, `flightrecorder` runs quietly in the background, capturing your text input across applications.
+Like the infamous "black box", `flightrecorder` runs quietly in the background, capturing select text input across applications.
 When disaster strikes—app crashes, network failures, accidental refreshes, or just plain bugs—your work is safe and recoverable.

 ## The Problem

-Modern applications are shockingly bad at preserving your work:
+Web and desktop applications are shockingly bad at preserving your work:

 - **App crashes** wipe out that detailed prompt you spent 10 minutes crafting
 - **Network errors** swallow form submissions into the void